Weight loss service

 The Right Protocol Depends on the Individual

-A Better Way to Measure Progress
+What Is the Best Way to Measure Progress on GLP-1?

-Progress during treatment can show up in several ways.
+The best way to measure progress is to look at body composition and function, not the scale alone.
 Some patients notice that their clothes fit differently, their workouts feel steadier, or their energy holds up better through the week.
 Others pay closer attention to strength, recovery, and how their body feels as weight begins to come down.

 Why This Approach Resonates With Wesley Chapel Patients